platformsh/platformsh-docs/sites/platform/src/add-services/mysql/_index.md

 ## Importing data

-To load data into a database, pipe an SQL dump through the `platform sql` command, like so:
+To load data into a database, pipe an SQL dump through the `{{% vendor/cli %}} sql` command, like so:

 ```bash
 {{% vendor/cli %}} sql < my_database_backup.sql